 There’s a lot of marketing copy that would benefit from the “horse for sale” standard.
 Does it simply, clearly and directly communicate the offer?
-If you miss on this, the rest will likely not matter at all.
+If you miss here, the rest is not likely to matter at all.

-But now consider the following six word faux ad frequently misattributed to Hemingway.
+Consider the following six word faux ad (frequently misattributed to Hemingway).

 For sale.
 Baby shoes, never worn.

-Regardless who wrote the second ad, it’s a million times better than “horse for sale” when it comes to the impact of story.
+Regardless who wrote the second ad, it’s a million times better than “horse for sale.”

 Because “Horse for sale” is clear but it doesn’t make us feel anything.
 There’s no subtext.
 So there’s no story.

-And it evokes emotion, potentially transforms the reader.
+Plus it evokes emotion and potentially transforms the reader.

-But what’s a writer to do to make a story out of pablum copy or content litter?
+But what’s a writer to do to make a story out of pablum copy or buckets of content litter?
 Here are three tips from great screenwriters that anyone can use.

 Triple AAA advice from the masters

-Entirely by coincidence all three of the storytelling geniuses Christian names begin with the letter A.
+All three of these storytelling geniuses have Christian names begining with the letter A.